A network of regenerative practitioners, educators, and consultants.

 How does the accreditation work?

-Why an accreditation?
+Why do we need an accreditation?

 What are the ethical standards?